usnistgov/fipy/examples/levelSet/electroChem/README.rst

 Using FiPy to model Superfill
 -----------------------------

-Example |simpleTrenchSystem| provides a simple way to use :term:`FiPy` to model the superfill process.
+Example :mod:`~examples.levelSet.electroChem.simpleTrenchSystem` provides a simple way to use :term:`FiPy` to model the superfill process.
 The example includes a detailed description of the governing equations and feature geometry.
 It requires the user to import and execute a function at the python prompt.
 The model parameters can be passed as arguments to this function.
 In future all superfill examples will be provided with this type of interface.
-Example |howToWriteAScript| has the same functionality as
-|simpleTrenchSystem| but demonstrates how to write a new script in the case where
-the existing suite of scripts do not meet the required needs.
+Example :mod:`~examples.levelSet.electroChem.howToWriteAScript` has the same functionality as :mod:`~examples.levelSet.electroChem.simpleTrenchSystem` but demonstrates how to write a new script in the case where the existing suite of scripts do not meet the required needs.

 In general it is a good idea to obtain the Mayavi_ plotting package